A-Priori Reduction of Scenario Approximation for Automated Generation Control in High-Voltage Power Grids with Renewable Energy: Empirical Study

 \subsection{Algorithms and Implementation Details}

-We compare the performance of scenario approximations based on different sampling strategies: classical Monte-Carlo (SA) and the proposed Importance Sampling (SA-IS).
-For our test cases, we consider power systems from MATPOWER \cite{zimmerman2010matpower} (Washington-14, IEEE-30, and IEEE-57).
-We implemented\footnote{\url{https://urlr.me/crdtR}} the methods using Python 3.9.13 and PandaPower 2.8.0 \cite{pandapower.2018} on a MacBook Pro (M1 MAX, 64 GB RAM).
-We use CVX \cite{diamond2016cvxpy} and HiGHs \cite{huangfu2018parallelizing} optimization solvers.
+We compare the performance of SA based on different strategies: classical Monte-Carlo (SA) and the proposed A-priori Reduced (AR-SA), and the state-of-the-art { scenario reduction methods: Fast-Forward, Simultaneous Backward \cite{heitsch2003scenario, dupavcova2003scenario} and K-Means \cite{keutchayan2023problem}}.
+For our test cases, we consider power systems from MATPOWER \cite{zimmerman2010matpower}, specifically Grid-6WW \cite{wood2013power} (pp. 104, 112, 119, 123-124, 549), Washington-14 and IEEE-30.
+We implemented the algorithms using Python 3.9.13 and PandaPower 2.8.0 \cite{pandapower.2018} on a MacBook Pro (M1 MAX, 64 GB RAM).
+The optimization problems were solved using the Pyomo framework \cite{hart2017pyomo} , which employed GLPK \cite{Oki2012GLPKL}.
+The code is available on GitHub\footnote{https://github.com/vjugor1/OptimalControlScenarioApproximation}.